thibo73800/tensorflow2.0-examples/README.md

 # Tensorflow2.0 - Examples
-Jupyter notebooks to help you started with tensorflow 2.0
+Jupyter notebooks to help you started with tensorflow 2.0.
+The repository includes notebooks to start with simple NN, understand autograph, learn how to train models, CNN to analyze images with tf.data and RNN to generate text!

     $> pip install tf-nightly-2.0-preview